state-hiu/Mapgive/_posts/box/en/resources/additional_resources/0001-01-03-hot-mapping-videos.md

   - iD, JOSM, training
 ---

-Visit the Humanitarian OpenStreetMap Team’s Learn to Map!
-Playlist on YouTube
+Visit the Humanitarian OpenStreetMap Team’s Learn to Map Playlist on YouTube.
+These include excellent Two Minute Tutorials that are designed to get you up to speed in no time!